tristancabel/tristancabel.github.io/_posts/2016-10-01-deep_learning_leCun.md

 ## How to choose layers
 We have to find independant explicative parameters.

 Let's take all face images of a person, each picture being  1000x1000 pixels = 1,000,000 dimensions.
-But the face has 3 cartesian coordinates and 3 Euler angles, and gumans hace less than about 50 muscles in the face.
+But the face has 3 cartesian coordinates and 3 Euler angles, and humans have less than about 50 muscles in the face.
 Hence, the manifold of face images for a person has <56 dimensions!
 But **we do not have good and general methods to learn functions that turns an image into this kind of representation.**

-But we can do dome invariant feature learning: embed the input non-linearly into a higher dimensional space because in this new space, things that were non separable may become separable.
+What we can do is some invariant feature learning: embed the input non-linearly into a higher dimensional space because in this new space, things that were non separable may become separable.
 Then pool regions of the new space together (bring together things that are semantically similar or aggregate over space or feature type).

 ` 1_Layer = { Input -> [Non-Linear Function] -> high-dim features -> [Pooling] -> stable/invariant features }`